Gediontkd/AWS-Cloud-Quest-Projects/Container Services/README.md

 - Amazon ECR
 - Amazon ECS
 - Amazon Fargate
-- Amazon Cloud9
+- Amazon EC2 with Session Manager

 ## Steps

-This quest consists of the following tasks :
+This quest consists of the following tasks:

-- Create an Amazon SQS queue
-- Create an Amazon SNS topic
-- Subscribe the Amazon SQS queue to the Amazon SNS topic
-- Create an additional SQS queue and subscribe it to your existing SNS topic

 ### Step 1: Unzip Docker Image

-The first step is to create an Amazon SNS topic.
-SNS is a fully managed pub/sub messaging service that enables the decoupling of microservices and distributed systems.
+The first step is to prepare the Docker environment.
 Follow these steps:

-1. Open the Amazon Cloud9
+1. Connect to your EC2 instance using Session Manager
-2. Upload lab_files.zip to the Cloud9 environment.
+2. Upload lab_files.zip to the EC2 instance
 3. Unzip the file using the following command:

 ```bash
 unzip lab_files.zip
 ```

-3. install docket image using the following command:
+4. Install Docker image using the following command:

 ```bash
 /install_scripts/install_docker.sh